 The sea flows towards shore around the sand bar.
 So the waters curve round and meet on the landward side.
 At low tide you can see the two flows lap over each other.

 A sand bank appears to be accumulating where they meet.
-The waves slow down as they weave back into each other, and sand that they carry are dropped where they kiss.
-And when the low tide holds the two flows apart, a little bridge of raised sand is just about exposed, and the way to the islet is open.
+The waves slow down as they weave back into each other, and they sand that they carried are dropped where they kiss.
+Then, when the low tide holds the two flows apart, a little bridge of raised sand is just about exposed, and the way to the islet is open.